Germany swelters in record-breaking Europe heatwave | DW | 25.07.2019

 A probable record high temperature in Germany is forecast to stand for only a day as Europe's second summer heatwave bites.
 Ships have been stranded, rail travelers urged to delay trips and tigers fed chicken ice blocks.

-Yvonne, the high-pressure hot air mass grilling Europe, has lifted surface air temperatures in Germany beyond 40 degrees Celsius (105 Fahrenheit) and left France bracing for up to 42 degrees on Thursday.
+Yvonne, the high-pressure hot air mass that is grilling Europe, has lifted surface air temperatures in Germany beyond 40 degrees Celsius (105 Fahrenheit) and left France bracing for up to 42 degrees on Thursday.

 Dutch and Belgian meteorological services recorded similar peaks around 39 degrees on Wednesday, beating their record temperatures documented in the 1940s.

-Brussels authorities trimmed hours for staff working outside.
+Brussels authorities reduced the hours of staff working outside.
 Pairi Daiza zoo in western Belgium fed iced chickens to tigers and watermelons, also encased in ice, to bears.

 'Tropical' nighttime temperatures

-Even overnight temperatures would hardly drop below 24 degrees in Germany's hotspots, its Ruhr District and Rhine-Main region around Frankfurt, according Germany's DWD Weather Service.
+Even overnight temperatures would hardly drop below 24 degrees in Germany's hotspots, such as its Ruhr District and the Rhine-Main region around Frankfurt, according to the DWD.
 The service issued peak heat warnings for Thursday.

 Read more: Germany records all-time hottest June